matn7/CS-Notes/src/main/java/persistence/README.md

 - **primary key** : no duplicate or null values allowed in this column
 - **foreign key** : value of this column must match a value in the primary key of another table

-- Rules that Relational Database follows
+- :star: Rules that Relational Database follows
     - **Entity Integrity** : Every table has a primary key.
     - **Referential Integrity** : A foreign key points at a value that is the primary key of another table.
 Null value are valid for FK.